james-godito/sound_localization/README.md

 This project uses two different Arduino boards, these are the Mega 2560 and uno R4.
 The reason for this is because the uno has a better sampling rate, but cannot run or support a library needed for the tracking when it comes to the yolo part.
 The following files are needed to run the entirety of the project as it was intended.

-1**main_uno.ini

-2**main_mega_servo.ini

-3**main_SSL_and_yolo.py
+1.**main_uno.ini

+2.**main_mega_servo.ini

+3.**main_SSL_and_yolo.py

-in addition to all the libraries stated below. the testing files for each process, the Sound source localization part and Yolo are provided.
+In addition to all the libraries stated below.
+The testing files for each process, the Sound source localization part and Yolo are provided.

 ## Installation